ChristosT/dummy-guide/doc/source/filteringData.rst

 Visualization can be characterized as a process of transforming raw data produced from experiments or simulations until it takes a form in which it can be interpreted and analysed.
-The visualization pipeline introduced in Section :ref:`sec:BasicsOfVisualization` formalizes this concept as a data flow paradigm where a pipeline is set up of sources, filters, and sinks (collectively called pipeline modules or algorithms).
+The visualization pipeline introduced in Section :numref:`sec:BasicsOfVisualization` formalizes this concept as a data flow paradigm where a pipeline is set up of sources, filters, and sinks (collectively called pipeline modules or algorithms).
 Data *flows* through this pipeline, being transformed at each node until it is in a form where it can be consumed by the sinks.
-In previous chapters, we saw how to ingest data into |ParaView| (Chapter :ref:`chapter:LoadingData`) and how to display it in views (Chapter :ref:`chapter:DisplayingData`).
+In previous chapters, we saw how to ingest data into |ParaView| (Chapter :numref:`chapter:LoadingData`) and how to display it in views (Chapter :numref:`chapter:DisplayingData`).
 If the data ingested into |ParaView|
 already has all the relevant attribute data, and it is in the form that can be directly represented in one the existing views, then that is all you would need.
 The true power of the visualization process, however, comes from leveraging the